Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 Your Growing Baby

-At the beginning of your pregnancy, the frequent urination is a result of the hormonal and blood level changes.
-Once your baby begins to grow, he or she ends up putting pressure on your bladder.
+At the beginning of your pregnancy, frequent urination results from hormonal and blood level changes.
+Once your baby begins to grow, they end up putting pressure on your bladder.
 The pressure limits the amount of time your bladder can last without being emptied.

 When Does Frequent Urination Begin?

-Most women think of frequent urination as being an early detection of pregnancy.
-You will usually notice an increase in trips to the bathroom around your fourth to the sixth week of pregnancy.
-Many expectant mothers will notice this increase before experiencing a missed period (source).
+Most women think of frequent urination as being an early pregnancy symptom.
+You will usually notice an increase in trips to the bathroom around the fourth to sixth weeks of pregnancy.
+Many expectant mothers will notice this increase before experiencing a missed period (2).

 You will quickly realize your urge to urinate seems to interrupt your daily routine more than you would like.
-This is a part of pregnancy that unfortunately you can’t avoid, but there are ways to cut out a couple of those trips each day.
+Unfortunately, this is a part of pregnancy that you can’t avoid.
+But there are ways to cut out a couple of those trips each day.

 1. Lean Forward When Urinating

-By leaning forward, you are allowing your bladder to empty more completely.
-It is also useful if you wait a couple of seconds after you empty your bladder and try to pee again.
+By leaning forward, you allow your bladder to empty more completely.
+It is also useful to wait a couple of seconds after you empty your bladder and try to pee again.
 This is called double-voiding, and it can help ensure you have eliminated all urine.

 2. Stay Away From Diuretics

 Try to avoid drinks like soda, tea, or coffee.
-These can increase your urge to pee, which alone can cause more bathroom trips.
-You should be avoiding caffeinated drinks in general — if you aren’t, reducing your need to pee would be a good reason to start!
+These drinks contain caffeine, which is a diuretic.
+These drinks can increase your urge to pee, which alone can cause more bathroom trips.
+You should limit your caffeine intake to less than 200 milligrams a day — about a cup and a half of coffee (3).

 3. Do Kegel Exercises